skhcjh231/blog-post/content/docs/spring24/22_/_index.md

 </p>

 #### 3-2.
 Inference
 Once **M**$_{0}$ is trained via backpropagation, the posterior memory **M** is updated in one-shot by solving a minimization problem below.
-This problem can be efficiently done with the preudo-inverse of matrix.
+This problem can be efficiently done with the pseudo-inverse of matrix.
 For more details, please refer to [8].
 <p align="center">
     <img src='minimization problem.png' width="200">
 </p>